deckerweb/toolbar-extras-givewp/README.md

 ### ♥️ Features - What the Plugin Does
-* Set a **Featured Form Campaign** as top-level item: See earnings (income) at first sight - deep links to payments, settings etc.
+* Set a **Featured Form Campaign** as top-level item: See earnings (income) at first sight - plus: deep links to payments, settings etc.
 * Bring all GiveWP Components into your Toolbar: Donation Payments, Donors, Reports, Form Campaigns, Settings, Add-Ons
 * Quick access to Reports, including typical filter views (sub views, tabs, sections)
+* All special GiveWP pages (Give Shortcodes) at your fingertips for live preview and editing
-* Quick Jump links for all Settings, Tools, even from Give Add-Ons
+* Quick jump links for all Settings, Tools, even from Give Add-Ons
-* Up to 26 Add-On settings for customizing the experience (components, features, icon, position, label, etc.)
+* Up to 28 Add-On settings for customizing the experience (components, features, icon, position, label, etc.)
-* Give Add-On (Extensions) directly integrated where possible and useful (only when Extension is active, of course) - for Add-On listing see below
+* Give Add-On (Extensions) directly integrated where possible and useful (only when Extension is active, of course) - *for Add-On listings see below*
 * Resources - deep links to GiveWP documentation (knowledge base); also for Add-Ons
 * Additional Give Toolbar settings submenu item - for WordPress Admin Menu

 ### 👍 More Benefits
 * Non-bloated, already familiar interface (the WP Toolbar)
-* Customizeable: make it pretty with your favorite icons and use custom titles and URLs for top-level items
+* Customizeable: make it pretty with your favorite icons and use custom titles and URLs for the top-level items
 * Get more focused, save mouse travel and scrolling time, be more productive with donation management!
-* Perfect for non-profits and private donation campaigns - let the Toolbar work for you!
+* Perfect for non-profit organisations and private donation campaigns - let the Toolbar work for you!
-* Any items are only loaded if needed
+* Any items are only loaded when needed
-* Fully internationalized and translateable
+* Fully internationalized and translateable (but can be disabled if ever needed)
-* Use **all the other awesome features** of Toolbar Extras base plugin - to speed up your non-donation work as well! 😉
+* Use **all the other awesome features** of Toolbar Extras base plugin - to speed up your *non-donation work* as well! 😉

 ### 🔌 Supported/ Integrated Offical (Premium) GiveWP Add-Ons/ Extensions